-- 11. Participate in social contact with a student only after obtaining informed consent of the student, the parent and the principal; such contact includes meetings, sporting events, phone calls or electronic communications, such as emails and text messages.
-Teachers are not to have contact with students via their personal social networking pages/sites unless they are family members. - 12.
-If a student crosses emotional boundaries, inform supervisors so independent, sensitive advice and support are available. - 13.
-Praise and recognise all students when appropriate, so they all feel treated fairly.

-- 14. Make physical contact with students in a way that makes them comfortable, such as shaking hands, a congratulatory pat on the back, or with very young students, by gently guiding them or holding their hand for reassurance or encouragement. - 15.
-When students, particularly very young children, are hurt and seek comfort it is appropriate to provide reassurance by putting an arm around them. - 16.
+- Participating in social contact with a student only after obtaining informed consent of the student, the parent and the Principal; such contact includes meetings, sporting events, phone calls or electronic communications, such as text messages.
+Teachers are not to have contact with students via their personal social networking pages/sites unless they are family members.
+(See also KCCS Staff Handbook and KCCS Code of Conduct) - 2.
+If a student crosses emotional boundaries, inform supervisors so independent, sensitive advice and support are available. - 3.
+Praise and recognise all students when appropriate, so they all feel they are being treated fairly. - 4.
+Make physical contact with students in a way that makes them comfortable, such as shaking hands, a congratulatory pat on the back, or with very young students, by gently guiding them or holding their hand for reassurance or encouragement. - 5.
+When students, particularly very young children, are hurt and seek comfort it is appropriate to provide reassurance by putting an arm around them. - 6.
 Be alert to cues from students about how comfortable they are in your proximity and respect individual needs for personal space.
-If you make physical contact with students in class demonstrations, such as PE or drama lessons, explain the activity involved, you will do and gain consent. - 17.
+If you make physical contact with students in class demonstrations, such as PE or drama lessons, explain the activity involved, what you will do and gain consent. - 7.
 Be aware of cultural norms that may influence the interpretation of your behaviour towards students.